Kevlarski/school_projects/README.md

 Assigned projects during Software Engineering degree path

-Various assignments and projects from the following classes:
-Introduction to Programming (Java)
+Various assignments and projects from the following classes:\n Introduction to Programming (Java)